smic29/planner_app/README.md

       rm config/master.key; \
     fi
   ```

+ - The fix for render was far simpler by just adding a variable on the blueprint. `SECRET_KEY_BASE`

 2. Execjs:Runtime issue
    - After the build process was able to go pass `assets:precompile` the second issue was execjs being unable to execute a proper runtime.
    - Based on my understanding, this was caused by the server container not having access to nodejs, so this issue was resolved by adding the following to my `Dockerfile`: